gustavonikov/deliver-app-sds2/front-mobile/README.md

 ## Scripts

 Run ```expo start``` or ```npm start```.
-Will run the app in the development mode.
+Will run the app in the development mode. <br />
 Open http://localhost:3000 to view it in the browser.

 The page will reload if you make edits.